 See all hotels in London

-Ivan the Terrible’s St Basil’s Cathedral stands in colourful contrast to the grey cobbles of Red Square and redbrick walled Kremlin.
+Ivan the Terrible’s St Basil’s Cathedral stands in colorful contrast to the grey cobbles of Red Square and redbrick walled Kremlin.
 A warren of dark passages and steps links the nine simply decorated churches that make up St Basil’s, each topped by an individually patterned, candy-striped dome.

 See all hotels in Moscow